Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

-By generating, storing, and dispatching clean energy on site, data centers can reduce operating expenses, unlock new cost-saving strategies, and counter the growing perception that they are straining the power grid.
+By generating, storing, and dispatching cleaner energy on site, data centers can reduce operating expenses, gain access to more power without waiting for utility upgrades, and counter the growing perception that they are straining the grid.

 Data centers are the backbone of the digital economy, and this distinction comes at a steep cost.
 The industry’s electricity consumption is surging, utility bills are climbing, and public scrutiny over data centers’ impact on the power grid is intensifying.

 Onsite clean technology solutions can help address these concerns.
-By pairing solar and battery energy storage with dispatchable, low-emission linear generators, data centers can deploy cost-saving strategies and decrease grid strain, leading to significant financial and reputational benefits.
+By pairing battery energy storage with dispatchable, low-emission linear generators, data centers can rapidly expand without depending on utilities, deploy cost-saving strategies, and decrease grid stress — leading to significant financial and reputational benefits.

 Large Power Demand Drives Challenges